JeshuaT/Experimentation1/_build/html/_sources/intro.md

 # Programming Psychological Experiments using python and OpenSesame

+**NOTE: we are in the process of completing this course material.
+All material will be formally released in April 2023**

 Welcome to this JupyterBook, which provides the course material for [Experimentation I: Programming Psychological Experiment](https://studiegids.universiteitleiden.nl/en/courses/114580/experimentation-i-programming-psychological-experiments).
 This course is part of the [research master program in Psychology](https://www.universiteitleiden.nl/en/education/study-programmes/master/psychology-research) at [Leiden University](http://leidenuniv.nl/) in the Netherlands.

 In this course, you will learn how to code in python, build experiments using OpenSesame, and do basic data preprocessing in python.
 Like the software packages we will be using, all of the material in this course is open and freely available.
 Please note that the compiled JupyterBook is a collection of teaching material from various sources, and it heavily relies on and integrates earlier work generously provided by others online.
 We always acknowledge the work of these contributors whenever we use their material.
 The major contributors are mentioned below.